 making and using it to further their art, not keep them in the same comfortable

 place.
-I hope it is the same for you with your Drawing magazine subscription.
+I hope it is the same for you.
 Enjoy!

 P.S.
 Tell me what wild places you've sketched or painted.
 Thanks!